tombenke/rest-tool/docs/server.md

         port: 3007
         documentRoot: ../webui

-      # development environment with proxying the 'serviceUrlPrefix' requests to the local host
+      # A development environment with proxying
+      # the 'serviceUrlPrefix' requests to the local host
       devProxy:
         port: 3006
         documentRoot: ../webui